The Cuban Family Reunification Parole Program

-Visit our Avoid Scams web page for tips on filing forms, reporting scams and finding accredited legal services.
+Visit our Avoid Scams web page for tips on filing forms, reporting scams, and finding accredited legal services.

 Please remember that official U.S. government websites end with “.gov” and that information on these official websites is official and correct.
 Official U.S. government email addresses also end in “.gov.”
-If you receive any emails about your cases from an email address that does NOT end with “.gov,” you should beware that it is a scam
+If you receive any emails about your case from an email address that does NOT end with “.gov,” you should beware that it is a scam

 After USCIS Grants Parole

-Beneficiaries should not take any irrevocable actions—such as selling or buying property, terminating employment or withdrawing from school—until they have their CFRP travel document in their hands.
+Beneficiaries should not take any irrevocable actions—such as selling or buying property, terminating employment, or withdrawing from school—until they have their CFRP travel document in their hands.

 The CFRP program is not right for everyone.